These Gluten-Free Vegan Chocolate Muffins are:

 If you have just taken them out of the fridge of freezer, I’d recommend warming them up in an oven toaster if you have one.

-For more chocolate baked goods, check out my:
+For more vegan chocolate baking recipes, check out my:

 - Tahini Frosted Chocolate Cake